jufgutierrezgo/csk-optimization/README.md

 ### Formulation and solving of the optimization problem

-The objective and constrain functions are formulated in terms of constellation symbols.
+The objective function and constraints functions are formulated in terms of constellation symbols.
 An algorithm is proposed to get a solution for the CSK constellation.

 ### Analytical validation